Denver Weather: We're Now Done With Snow For February

 With four days remaining in February, dry weather will prevail over most of the state.
 The only exception will be over the central and northern mountains where a few light snow showers will be possible from late Wednesday afternoon through Thursday evening.
 None of that snow will reach Denver or the Front Range.

 It’s a dramatically different weather pattern for the final few days of the month.
-Prior to this week, Denver has not experienced more than two days in a row without snow.
+Prior to this week, Denver has not experienced more than three days in a row without snow.

 Average snowfall in Denver in February is 7.7 inches.
 More than since that has fallen this month with an official total of 16.5 inches measured at Denver International Airport (DIA).
 That’s enough to tie with February 1953 for the 11th snowiest February on record.